Jarthianur/TestPlusPlus/README.md

 ### Testsuites

-**Note:** The argument *runner* of all *describe* functions is always the instance where to register the testsuite.
+**Note:** The argument *runner* of all *suite* functions is always the instance where to register the testsuite.
 It is optional if you just need the default one.
-The argument *func* of all *test*,*setup*,*before*,*after* methods is always a void function without arguments, preferably a lambda expression.
+The argument *func* of all *test*,*setup*,*teardown*,*before_each*,*after_each* methods is always a void function without arguments, preferably a lambda expression.
 Calls to those methods are chainable.
 It is possible to add tests after the runner has run, thus run tests partially, and run it again.
 Already executed tests will be skipped.

 | Call          | Arguments             | Description                                                                                                                                          | Example                                             |
 | ------------- | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------- |